dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 by eating too much cpu.
 Run tests with and without tcpdump to make sure you aren't heisenbugging yourself!

-[asdf](fixme) is the fastest set of tools for dealing with tcpdump I know of.
+[netsniff](http://netsniff-ng.org/) is the fastest set of tools for dealing with tcpdump I know of.

 ## Flent understates/obscures the impact of AQM